CitizenPlane/terraform-aws-rabbitmq/README.md

 This repository is a set of two modules, one to create an Auto Scaling Group that will bind rabbitmq nodes together using the rabbitmq plugins:
   [rabbitmq_peer_discovery_aws](https://www.rabbitmq.com/cluster-formation.html#peer-discovery-aws)

-The other is will declare two new entries on a private route53 zone, and bind them to a load balencer for the web interface management plugin, and the default rabbitmq TCP port so we can open new connections and chanels
+The other will declare two new entries on a private route53 zone, and bind them to a load balencer for the web interface management plugin, and the default rabbitmq TCP port so we can open new connections and chanels

   ![cloudcraft_schema](https://raw.githubusercontent.com/CitizenPlane/terraform-aws-rabbitmq/master/_docs/RabbitMQClusterAWS.png)